 Mental Health: Help and Support

 As wildlife sector volunteers we are ‘the helpers’, and we don’t often let ourselves be ‘the helped’.
-The recent bushfire crisis, flood crisis, Covid-19 and other natural crises have been an ongoing intense time for many, and the recovery ahead means we’ll be running a steady marathon.
+The recent bushfire crisis, flood crisis, COVID-19 and other natural crises have been an ongoing intense time for many, and the recovery ahead means we’ll be running a steady marathon.
 Seeking help to be in the strongest state we can be to continue caring for wildlife is important.
 It’s also pivotal to the people around us that we look after ourselves and the personal relationships that sustain connection.

 Supporting the physical, mental and emotional wellness of the volunteers within the wildlife care sector is the founding basis of Two Green Threads.
 At a time when drought, fires and heat waves can overwhelm our ease of finding help, Two Green Threads has collated information from a range of sources about how to access mental health services.